happybono/SonataSmooth/README.md

 ### 2. Parallel Kernel Filtering
 #### How it works
 All array indices [0 ... n - 1] are processed in parallel using PLINQ.
-For each position i, the code checks which radio button is selected (rectangular average, weighted median, or binomial average) and computes a filtered value.
+For each position `i`, the code checks which radio button is selected (rectangular average, weighted median, or binomial average) and computes a filtered value.

 When the user clicks "Calibrate", the application processes the input data using the selected filter.
 The computation is parallelized for performance using PLINQ.

 #### Principle
 Leverage all CPU cores to avoid blocking the UI.
 PLINQ's `.AsOrdered()` preserves the original order, and `.WithDegreeOfParallelism` matches the number of logical processors.

--	Parallel Processing : Uses all available CPU cores for fast computation.
+-	**Parallel Processing** : Uses all available CPU cores for fast computation.
--	Kernel Filtering : Applies the selected filter to each data point using a moving window.
+-	**Kernel Filtering** : Applies the selected filter to each data point using a moving window.

 #### Code Implementation
 ```csharp